-&lt;sup>14 John Gill's Commentary on Luke 3:23 at https://biblehub.com/commentaries/gill/luke/3.htm
+19 John Gill's Commentary on Luke 3:23 accessible at https://biblehub.com/commentaries/gill/luke/3.htm

-&lt;sup>15 The New English Translation 2nd Edition Study Bible, ©2019, study note says this on "as was supposed" at Luke 3:23: The parenthetical remark as was supposed makes it clear that Joseph was not the biological father of Jesus.
+20 The New English Translation 2nd Edition Study Bible, ©2019, study note says this on "as was supposed" at Luke 3:23: The parenthetical remark as was supposed makes it clear that Joseph was not the biological father of Jesus.
 But a question still remains whose genealogy this is.
 Mary is nowhere mentioned, so this may simply refer to the line of Joseph, who would have functioned as Jesus' legal father, much like stepchildren can have when they are adopted by a second parent. as accessed on the Olive Tree Bible software, Feb.
-24, 2025 because of the evil he had done.
-Jeremiah 22:30 says the following about Coniah "Thus says the LORD: 'Write this man down as childless, a man who shall not succeed in his days, for none of his offspring shall succeed in sitting on the throne of David and ruling again in Judah."
-But yet scripture says that a descendant of King David WOULD sit on the throne of Israel forever referring to the Messiah.
-2 Sam.
-7:16 says this: "And your house and your kingdom shall be made sure forever before me.
-Your throne shall be established forever."
-Jesus as the Christ, lives forever and is a descendant of David!
-The list here in Luke 3 follows the ancestry not through the line of Solomon and the kings that follow him but through another son of David which is Nathan.
-(Also read Matt.
-22:41-46.)
+24, 2025; also Baker Exegetical Commentary On The NT Vol. 1 Luke 1:1 - 9:50 ©1994 by Darrell Bock in the Excursus 5 pgs.
+918-923 son of David by the angel even though there were many generations between Joseph and David.
+Therefore, Eli must be Mary's father with the whole of scripture, focus, context, and grammar all working together.

-&lt;sup>16 Analytical Greek New Testament (AGNT5) ©2014 by Barbara Aland; Bruce Metzger; Carlo M. Martini; Johannes Karavidopoulos; Kurt Aland by Deutsche Bibelgesellschaft, Stuttgart as accessed on the Olive Tree Bible software, Feb.
+21 Analytical Greek New Testament (AGNT5) ©2014 by Barbara Aland; Bruce Metzger; Carlo M. Martini; Johannes Karavidopoulos; Kurt Aland by Deutsche Bibelgesellschaft, Stuttgart as accessed on the Olive Tree Bible software, Feb.
 24, 2025